codabrink/smee/README.md

 ### License

 No license.
 Public domain.
-The only right I withhold is if you copy some of this source code, and it somehow causes your cat to die or something, you can't sue me --- use at your own risk.
+Do whatever you want with it.
+The only right I reserve is you can't sue me if something goes wrong by using my code.